“We believe in building a culture of high standards” — Jeff Bezos

 Amazon builds scalable, reliable, cost-optimal, and performant systems, and system design is an integral aspect of them all.
 Millions use Amazon’s distributed systems and platforms.
 Hence, Amazon focuses more on system design questions.

 Candidates with at least three or four years of software engineering experience must prepare for system design questions if they want to land a job at Amazon.
-These questions usually involve a web-based component, such as the design of an online store or a URL shortener.
+To nail the Amazon interview preparation for these questions, practice web-based components, such as the design of an online store or a URL shortener.

 Read Amazon System Design Interview Questions to get an idea of what questions you can expect.